ArthurClemens/primer_live/doc-extra/styling.md

 Instead of using "hardcoded" color values, a better approach would be to use the Primer's Custom Properties (Variables), which are designed to work with theme settings.
 For example, in dark mode, a white background automatically changes to a darker shade, preserving the intent of the color rather than applying a fixed hex value.
 This benefit becomes even more apparent if you are offering additional options for color blindness, such as "high contrast".

-Unfortunately, Primer's Custom Properties are poorly documented, so you'd need to read them from the [primer-live.css file](https://github.com/ArthurClemens/primer_live/blob/development/priv/static/primer-live.css).
+Primer's Custom Properties can be found at [Primer Design System: Primitives](https://primer.style/foundations/primitives).
+Use the Theme dropdowns to compare the color variants for each theme.

 The same styles, now with Custom Properties: